-One surefire way to increase band awareness is by giving your brand a fun, unique brand identity.
-If you work in an industry were a little dose of comedy or personality is appropriate, being outrageous can make your brand extremely memorable.
+Branding trends come and go, but giving your brand a fun, unique brand identity is a timeless strategy.
+If you work in an industry where a little dose of comedy or personality is appropriate, being outrageous can make your brand extremely memorable.

 A few major examples of businesses who inject humor and comedy into brand promotion include Old Spice, Poopouri, and Dollar Shave Club.

 Not only did these hilarious ads leave an impression with audiences – they also became viral sensations, shared across the web and driving sales.

 Starting your own industry podcast where you interview industry experts is a great way to build your brand while also developing relationships with others in your field.
 Some industries, like marketing, already have a hefty number of podcasts that would be tough for a beginner to compete against.
 (Here are a few of our favorite marketing podcasts.)